Mamadou Djim Kola

-Mamadou Djim Kola (27 January 1940 – 11 December 2004) was an Burkinabe filmmaker who directed feature films and short films.
+Mamadou Djim Kola (27 January 1940 – 11 December 2004) was a Burkinabe filmmaker who directed feature films and short films.

 Early life

 Mamadou Djim Kola was born in Dapyoa, Ouagadougou.
 His father was a fan of cinema and owned a projector that he used to show films to the local neighbourhood.

-He attended elementary school at the Ouagadougou Center School (1947 to 1955) before graduating as a teacher from the 'Cours Antoine Roche de Ouahigouya' school (1955-1959).
+He attended elementary school at the Ouagadougou Center School (1947 to 1955) before graduating as a teacher from the 'Cours Antoine Roche de Ouahigouya' school (1955–1959).

 Career

-After graduating as a teacher Kola felt the pull of cinema and enrolled in a correspondence course with the Independent Center of French Cinema (CICF) in 1961.
+After graduating as a teacher Kola felt the pull of cinema and enrolled in a correspondence course with the Independent Center of French Cinema (Conservatoire Indépendant du Cinéma Français, CICF) in 1961.
 This was in spite of social pressure that teachers were more important to Burkina Faso than film directors.

 Le Sang Des Parias (1972) was the first feature film produced in Burkina Faso.
 After the nationalisation of cinemas in 1969 government money was available and the film was state funded.